thecreazy/ci-templates/README.md

 This will spawn a job `build` and a job `build:cache`.
 NOTE: The cache created at pipeline N is used for the pipeline N+1

+_NOTE: Both stages, `build` and `push`, should be declared in the CI, in order for this template to work properly.
+Otherwise, you will get a Syntax Error._

 By enabling the flag `DOCKER_NAME_CONTAINS_BRANCH`, every branch built (so, by default, a branch which is undergoing MR) will have its own registry image in the following format:
 `registry.example.com/repo-path/repo-name/branch:tag` or `registry.example.com/repo-path/repo-name/branch/image:tag` (master branch is excluded from this).
 This is opposed to the 'usual' `registry.example.com/repo-path/repo-name:tag` or `registry.example.com/repo-path/repo-name/image:tag` (where classically, image:={app|nginx})

+The `PUBLISH_TARGETS` Flag accepts a list of strings, separated by spaces.
+Use this Flag to specify a list of Dockerfile Stages to be built and published to the Container Registry.
+Built and published specified stages will be tagged and available in the registry following the pattern: `registry.example.com/gitlab-org/gitlab-foss/<image>/<target>:<tag>`.

+Setting the `GO_PROXY_URL` Flag, will result in using the (Private) Go Proxy at specified URL, while downloading Go Modules for your application (e.g. `go mod download`).
+It will basically set the `GOPROXY` Environment Variable during the build of image(s).

 NB: when using this flag, remember that the gitlab's registry cleanup policy happens *per-directory* and not *globally* inside a project's registry.